 The price for the surgery will vary from surgeon to surgeon, and possibly what exactly you’re having done in your unique situation.

 At the time I shared my experience with gynecomastia surgery and initial recovery, the sound of crickets from many uninterested men was deafening.
 All it took was a quick search on YouTube to know that I was not alone in my struggle.
-It still however, as arduous as my story was, not something men were connecting with, or felt comfortable discussing at all.
+It still however, as personal as my story was, not something men were connecting with, or felt comfortable discussing openly.
 Regardless of the lack of feedback, I thought of the questions I would have (had I not gone through with the surgery) that might resonate with brothers who are dealing with the uncomfortable, and challenging experience of living with enlarged, female like breasts.

 Although I’ve seen dozens of questions online from men who are curious about, or have gone through the experience of gynecomastia treatment, here are the top 5 that you might be afraid to ask: